oracle/python-oracledb/doc/src/user_guide/xml_data_type.rst

     cursor.execute("insert into xml_table values (:id, sys.xmltype(:xml))",
                    id=2, xml=clob)

-Fetching XML data can be done simply for values that are shorter than the length of a VARCHAR2 column as shown:
+Fetching XML data can be done directly in Thin mode.
+This also works in Thick mode for values that are shorter than the length of a VARCHAR2 column:

 .. code-block:: python

     cursor.execute("select xml_data from xml_table where id = :id", id=1)
     xml_data, = cursor.fetchone()
-    print(xml_data)          # will print the string that was originally stored
+    print(xml_data)

-For values that exceed the length of a VARCHAR2 column, a CLOB must be returned instead by using the function ``XMLTYPE.GETCLOBVAL()`` as shown:
+In Thick mode, for values that exceed the length of a VARCHAR2 column, a CLOB must be returned by using the function ``XMLTYPE.GETCLOBVAL()``:

 .. code-block:: python